Dafterfly/Quick_Vilt/README.md

 COCO dataset link: https://cocodataset.org/#explore?id=18633

+Note: the first time that you run either the CLI or GUI, the ViLT model will automatically be downloaded onto you computer.
+This download is 449 MB.

 ### CLI

 To use the command line interface script call the script and pass these 2 arguments: